nbiswal/hello-world/README.md

 Hello everyone!

-I love to travel.I am always eager to learn new things in programming.And I am a movie buff.
+I love to travel.I am always eager to learn new things in programming.And I am a movie buff as of now.